toast-riot/BepInEx-Cloak/README.md

 <h1 align="center">BepInEx Cloak · A plugin hider</h1>
-A preloader patcher for BepInEx which prevents common methods of detecting if a specified plugin is loaded, effectively "cloaking" it.
+A universal BepInEx patcher that prevents common methods of detecting if a specified plugin is loaded, effectively "cloaking" it.

 ## How to Use
 1. Download the DLL from releases, then put it in your `BepInEx/patchers` folder.